Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 By completing this activity, you will:

-1. Gain practical experience using grep to:
+1. Gain practical experience using `grep` to:
 * Search for specific information contained in files.
-* Find files containing specific strings that were piped into grep.
+* Find files containing specific strings that were piped into `grep`.
 2. Develop the ability to use fundamental Linux tools to filter the information you need.

 # 5. Manage Files with Linux Commands